babinkos/test-task-certsign-tf/README.md

 - eu-failover-secondary.babinkos.de
 - us-failover-primary.babinkos.de

-For tests it might be a good idea to add ALB FQND wildcard domain as well.
+For tests it might be a good idea to add ALB FQDN wildcard domain as well (like *.elb.amazonaws.com).

 ### AWS ECR created in EU and US zones, container image prepared and stored